a24525193/Regression-model-comparision/README.md

 30. absences - number of school absences (numeric: from 0 to 93)

-these grades are related with the course subject, Math or Portuguese:
+These grades are related with the course subject, Math:

 31. G1 - first period grade (numeric: from 0 to 20)